CeuAzul/Telemetry/README.md

 ## How does it work?

 Telemetry access sensors inside a smartphone enabling you to log data from all of them.
-Most smarphones have accelerometers, gyroscopes, GPS, light sensor, temperature sensor, magnetometers and many others.
-When the log begins, it uses the current GPS coordinates as a home location, calculating the relative position in the log file.
+Most smarphones have accelerometers, gyroscopes, GPS, light sensor, temperature sensor, magnetometers etc. When the log begins, it uses the first GPS coordinates as a home location, calculating the relative position in the log file.
 The high-level block diagram is shown below:

 ![wscheme](https://github.com/CeuAzul/Telemetry/blob/master/assets/howorks.png)